tefra/xsdata/docs/json.rst

 ============

-All binding modules rely on a :class:`~xsdata.formats.dataclass.context.XmlContext` instance to cache marshalling information.
+All binding modules rely on a :class:`~xsdata.formats.dataclass.context.XmlContext` instance to cache model metadata and binding information.

 It's recommended to either reuse the same parser/serializer instance or reuse the context instance.